NodeOS/NodeOS/README.md

 Lightweight operating system using [Node.js](http://nodejs.org) as userspace.

-NodeOS is an operating system build entirely in Javascript and managed by [npm](https://www.npmjs.com).
-Any package in `npm` is a NodeOS package, which at last count was more than 400,000 packages.
+NodeOS is an operating system built entirely in Javascript and managed by [npm](https://www.npmjs.com).
+Any package in `npm` is a NodeOS package, that means a selection of more than 400.000 packages.
 The goal of NodeOS is to provide just enough to let `npm` provide the rest.
 Since anyone can contribute to it, anyone can create NodeOS packages.

-This project won the spanish [9th National Free Software Championship](https://www.concursosoftwarelibre.org/1415) on the Systems category and was Honorable Mention of its [10th edition](https://www.concursosoftwarelibre.org/1516).
+This project won the Spanish [9th National Free Software Championship](https://www.concursosoftwarelibre.org/1415) on the Systems category and was Honorable Mention of its [10th edition](https://www.concursosoftwarelibre.org/1516).
 It was also presented as the degree thesis of [Jesús Leganes Combarro](https://github.com/piranna) with a qualification of 10/10 with distinction.